rainxh11/vue-useurl/README.md

 ## License

 This is licensed under an MIT License.
-(LICENSE)